ant-thomas/zsgx1hacks/README.md

 Sensor - SC2135 - supposedly capable of 1080p 30fps
 https://www.unifore.net/product-highlights/ip-camera-smartsens-cmos-image-sensors.html

+Instructions
+* WiFi - setup camera via app
+* Ethernet - plug in to network
+* Download contents of ```sdcard``` folder to vfat/fat32 formatted microSD card
+* Insert microSD card into camera and boot
+* Result should be no communication to cloud services, RTSP server on the IP address of the camera

 Achieved so far
 * ```debug_cmd.sh``` on an SD card enables commands to be run
 * Change root password to enable telnet login